kevinlalkalathingal/kevinlalkalathingal/README.md

 - 👋 Hi, I’m Kevin Thomas Lal
 - 👀 I’m interested in Web Development and Blockchain Development.
-- 🌱 I’m currently learning Web Development along with other programming languages like Python and Java.
+- 🌱 I’m currently learning Web Development along with other programming languages like Python.
 - 📫 You can reach me on Instagram(@the_Cloud_Kiddo) or Linkedin(https://www.linkedin.com/in/kevin-lal-17b3861a4/)

 <!---